GrzegorzKozub/arch/README.md

 #### [Steam crashes at launch with libgudev 238](https://github.com/ValveSoftware/steam-for-linux/issues/9805)

-Worked around by installing `lib32-libnm`
+Worked around by installing `lib32-libnm`.
+Disabled the workaround on Jan 20th 2024.

 ## More packages